How can I obtain services?

-- Return the books and the CD player to Disability Services at the end of the semester.
+- Return the books and the CD player to A&AS at the end of the semester.

 What is Assistive Technology?

 Assistive Technology is any item, piece of equipment or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve functional capabilities of individuals with disabilities.
-Disability Services has software and devices available for students to use.
+A&AS has software and devices available for students to use.
 The software is available in several computer labs across campus.
 Some of the devices are available to check out to qualified students.
-Check with Disability Services regarding the availability of specific Assistive Technology.
-Visit the assistive technology page.
+Check with A&AS regarding the availability of specific Assistive Technology.
+Visit the Assistive Technology page.

-I am registered with Disability Services.
+I am registered with A&AS.
 How do I receive services for this semester?

-Students are required to contact Disability Services at the beginning of each semester.
-Students are responsible for picking up their accommodation card and discussing their accommodations with their instructors.
-If students experience academic problems, they should contact DS immediately to resolve the problem.
+Students are required to contact A&AS at the beginning of the Fall academic term.
+Students may go into AIM and choose their accommodations for the Spring and Summer terms from a list of pre-approved accommodations.
+Students should discuss accommodations with their instructors.
+If students experience academic problems, they should contact A&AS immediately to resolve the problem.